 - Item QA assignment updated

 Actions are the components you can use to define what takes place after an event has been triggered.
-You can choose to use the available actions provided, or build your own custom ones.
-When an action is carried out, it is logged in your pipeline's history.
+You can choose to use the available actions provided, or build your own custom ones from the Actions tab.
+When an action is carried out, it is logged and can be monitored in your pipeline's history.
 Learn more.

 Below are the available action components that could be used in your pipelines.